 With over 41 year’s experience, Denny is a seasoned attorney in a variety of litigation areas, including job-site injury, premises liability, construction dispute, products liability, business tort, large automobile and commercial transportation injury, fraud and property trespass.
 Denny has conducted over 300 jury trials and arbitrations involving numerous individuals and business entities.
 He has also participated in legislative sessions on behalf of the Defense Bar.

 Denny won a defense verdict in a multi-million dollar brain injury trial against a major hotel chain.
 He was successful in minimizing the damage verdict in representing a large developer in a landslide trial.
-Denny also won a defense verdict in a $2 million dollar wrongful death trucking accident claim.
-Finally, Denny achieved acceptance of a defense tender during trial in a $13.2 million dollar wrongful death products liability case.
+Denny also won a defense verdict in a $2 million wrongful death trucking accident claim.
+Finally, Denny achieved acceptance of a defense tender during trial in a $13.2 million wrongful death products liability case.

 - In Brown v.
 Salishan, Denny represented a major hotel chain in a multi-million dollar brain injury trial.
 The claimant alleged that a golf driving range at a resort had been negligently designed.
 The negligent design resulted in a practice swing hitting the claimant in the head.
 This allegedly caused a disabling brain injury.
 After a two week trial, the jury exonerated Denny’s client, the resort owner, and rendered a complete defense verdict.